Silgi

 Basic usage

-Wrap a query with cacheQuery() to cache its results:
+Wrap a procedure with cacheQuery() to cache its results:

 import { } from 'silgi/cache'